dusrdev/ArgumentParser/README.md

 in between quotes in a single argument.

-`Parser.ParseArguments()` is a static method that allows parsing the arguments into an `Arguments` object that is a wrapper over a `Dictionary<string, string>` that allows very convienient access to the arguments.
+`Parser.ParseArguments()` is a static method that allows parsing the arguments into an `Arguments` object that is a wrapper over a `Dictionary<string, string>` that allows very convenient access to the arguments.

 ### Features of the `Arguments` object